Shahid-Mohammed-Shaikbepari/NS-3-Saturation-Throughput-in-IEEE-802.11/README.md

 # Saturation-throughput
+#### Pre-Requisites:
+Please pre install NS-3 from NS-3 website in a VM by following the instructions.

+### NS-3 simulations
+In total four cases have been simulated as follows:
+#### Case   Minimum Backoff window size   Minimum Backoff window size    Date Rate    Number of nodes
+      A E1             1                            1023                  constant       change
+      A E2             1                            1023                  change         constant
+      B E1             63                           127                   constant       change
+      B E2             1                            127                   change         constant

 The following instructions to run the NS-3 simulations:

 1. In terminal navigate to the NS-3 home directory and run the following command